What is a biomass boiler?

 Are there any grants for biomass boilers?

 There are a number of grants to help fund a biomass boiler, which can help mitigate what can be a substantial cost.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main one being the Energy Company Obligation (ECO) grant.

 What are ECO Grants?